 What is better a jigsaw or circular saw?

 A jigsaw such as the PCE345 from Porter Cable is better than a circular saw if you require to cut curves and precision.
 Precision is the same area where saber saws fall short of jigsaws.
 However, we would recommend a circular saw if long and straight cuts are what you need and for larger projects.
 A jigsaw has more versatility as it can make a variety of differing cuts but a circular saw is better for more materials with exchangeable blades.

-When it comes to jigsaw vs circular saw, our team doesn’t conclude that there is a clear winner because they are geared towards different types of projects.
+When it comes to comparing the circular saw vs jigsaw, our team doesn’t conclude that there is a clear winner because they are geared towards different types of projects.
 For cutting jobs that are more intricate, the jigsaw is the tool to use.
 However, if most of your tasks involve large pieces of materials, then a circular saw is the tool for you.
 If you are a first-time woodworker, our team would suggest adding both jigsaws and circular saws as handy power tools to your workshop.